-- I. Genetic testing of HTT repeat analysis to establish a diagnosis or for predictive testing of Huntington disease (HD) (81271\, 81274\) is considered medically necessary when: - A. The member/enrollee displays any of the following clinical features of Huntington disease: - 1.
-Progressive motor disability featuring chorea, where voluntary movement may also be affected, OR
+- I. Genetic testing of HTT repeat analysis to establish a diagnosis or for predictive testing of Huntington's disease (HD) (81271, 81274) is considered medically necessary when: - A. The member/enrollee displays clinical features of Huntington's disease (i.e, progressive motor disability featuring chorea, where voluntary movement may also be affected), OR - B. The member/enrollee has a clinical diagnosis of Huntington's Disease, OR - C. The member/enrollee is undergoing predictive testing, AND - 1.

-- 2. Cognitive decline, OR - 3.
-Changes in personality, OR - 4.
-Depression, OR - 5.
-Family history of any of the above symptoms consistent with autosomal dominant inheritance, OR - B. The member/enrollee is undergoing predictive testing\, AND - 1.
 The member/enrollee is presymptomatic/asymptomatic, AND - a) The member/enrollee has a close relative with CAG trinucleotide repeat expansion of 27 or more in HTT, OR - b) The member/enrollee has a first-degree relative with a clinical diagnosis of HD without prior genetic testing. - II.
-Genetic testing of HTT repeat analysis to establish a diagnosis or for predictive testing of Huntington disease (HD) (81271\, 81274\) is considered investigational for all other indications.
+Genetic testing of HTT repeat analysis to establish a diagnosis or for predictive testing of Huntington's disease (HD) (81271, 81274) is considered investigational for all other indications.